Correction: Resolutions of the Annual General Meeting of AS Tallinna Sadam

-The correction notice amended the number of votes in favor in the first and third resolution point and the term date for publication of the minutes.
+The correction notice amends the number of votes in favor in the third resolution point.

 On 05.06.2020, the Management Board of AS Tallinna Sadam (hereinafter: Tallinna Sadam) proposed to the shareholders to adopt the resolutions of the general meeting of shareholders stated below without convening the meeting.